 - Holidays and Personal Time Off

-a.
-The University’s academic holiday schedule applies to graduate assistants.
+- The university’s academic holiday schedule applies to graduate assistants.
 The requirements for notice on the part of both supervisor and student in cases where work is essential on holidays are spelled in detail in the CBA.

 - Medical Leave from Assistantship

-a.
-A leave of absence is defined as any period of longer than five (5) days during which the University excuses a Graduate Student Assistant from their Graduate Student Assistant responsibilities.
+- A leave of absence is defined as any period of longer than five (5) consecutive days during which the university excuses a Graduate Student Assistant from their Graduate Student Assistant responsibilities.

 - Parental Leave

-a.
-A doctoral Graduate Student Assistant may elect to continue to receive their assistantship stipend for up to six weeks of paid leave within four months following the birth, adoption, or foster placement of a child of five years or younger. *This request must be submitted for approval through GMS.
+- A doctoral Graduate Student Assistant may elect to continue to receive their assistantship stipend for up to eight (8) weeks of paid leave within four months following the birth, adoption or foster placement of a child of five years or younger. *This request must be submitted for approval through GMS.
 The online resource, “Requesting Leave and Time Off for Ph.D.
 Graduate Students,” provides step-by-step information on how to navigate the request process in GMS.

 - Family Leave

-a.
-A doctoral Graduate Student Assistant will not continue to receive their assistantship stipend during the period of family leave, but they will receive an extension of their period of support equal to the duration of their family leave.
+- A doctoral Graduate Student Assistant may request up to a full semester of family leave.
+They will not continue to receive their assistantship stipend during the period of family leave, but they will receive an extension of their period of support equal to the duration of their family leave.

-Tuition, health and dental insurance will be part of the benefit package for Ph.D.
+Tuition, health coverage, and dental insurance will be part of the benefit package for Ph.D.
 Graduate Assistants.

-These guidelines are for faculty and administrators who would be regarded as representatives of University management for purposes of the new collective bargaining agreement (“CBA”) with GAGE / AFT.
-The Graduate Student Assistants who are represented by GAGE-AFT ratified the CBA on May 8, 2020, so it is now a binding agreement between GAGE / AFT and the University.
-These guidelines are intended to address some of the most likely questions and issues as we begin the process of implementing the new CBA.
-We will provide further guidance as we continue with that process.
+These guidelines are for faculty and administrators who are regarded as representatives of University management for purposes of the new collective bargaining agreement (CBA) with GAGE-AFT.
+The Graduate Student Assistants represented by GAGE-AFT ratified the original CBA on May 8, 2020; a new contract was signed on August 18, 2023, covering a four-year period through June 30, 2027.

-— GAGE-AFT represents graduate students who are enrolled in Georgetown University Graduate School of Arts and Sciences graduate degree programs (Ph.D. and Masters) and who are serving as Ph.D.
+GAGE-AFT represents graduate students who are enrolled in Georgetown University Graduate School of Arts & Sciences graduate degree programs (Ph.D. and Masters) and who are serving as Ph.D.
 Research Assistants, Ph.D.
 Teaching Assistants, Ph.D.
-Teaching Associates, Graduate Research Assistants, Graduate Teaching Assistants, Student Research Assistants, and Student Teaching Assistants.
+Teaching Associates, Graduate Research Assistants, Graduate Teaching Assistants, Student Research Assistants and Student Teaching Assistants.
 These titles are collectively referred to as “Graduate Student Assistants.”